 I remember some friends unknowingly insulting me when they spoke of someone we knew who was a little hairy.
 And she was nothing like me!

 It really did affect me and was a huge challenge to my confidence.

 One of the reasons I chose to talk on this subject is that when I was dealing with it, I felt I was dealing with it on my own; that no one else would have the same problem, which left me feeling more isolated and 'damaged'.

 I’d wax and end up with huge red ingrown hairs that would end up infected, or shave and be hairy again by the following day, or epilate and want to bite a stick because tearing out my coarse hair hurt so much.

-Treatment for hirsutism hasn’t actually evolved much in recent years with laser hair removal and IPL being the most common non-medical options.
+Treatment for hirsutism hasn’t actually evolved much in recent years with professional laser hair removal and IPL being the most common options.

 I considered these treatments but both of them have their negatives including the huge cost, the emotional challenge of exposing your condition to those treating you, the inconvenience of repeated visits for treatment, and the fact that these techniques are generally not permanent and so at some point you will face all of these challenges again!

-Discovering home laser hair removal has come as close as possible to eliminating hirsutism as a problem in my life.
+Discovering I could successfully use laser hair removal from home has eliminated hirsutism as a problem in my life.

 And now I don’t fear being ‘caught’ hairy like I used to.